External notifications

 How does it work?

 External notifications works with a bunch of plugins in Hathor headless wallet.
 Each plugin allows integrated systems to handle notifications differently and with different purposes.
-Entities can even create their own plugins to integrate external notifications with services beyond those we already provide.
+Organizations can even develop their own plugins to integrate external notifications with services beyond those we already provide.
 Each notification informs about one event on Hathor system.
 Events are state changes in some relevant element or aspect of Hathor system.
 The following diagram depicts such arrangement:

 In the center of the diagram is the integrated system's instance of Hathor headless wallet.
 Such an instance starts the integrated system's wallets and enables external notification plugins.
 Each plugin sends notifications to a different component of the integrated system.
 For example, one might send notifications to a websocket client, the other to an Amazon SQS queue, and the last to a custom destination defined with a custom plugin.
 With such an arrangement, the integrated system keeps informed about events regarding its wallets, its wallet application instance, and the whole Hathor system.